KiiWiiWii/Obsidian/Math/MM306/Twelfth Lecture.md

 The roots are $\xi_{0} = 1$, $\xi_{1} = 1$ and $\xi_{2}= -\frac{1}{2}$.
 So we have a repeated root.
 The modulus is lower than 1, but the root of 1 is not simple hence it is not zero stable.

 **Remark:** Zero stability is necessary for convergence.

+**Theorem:** A linear multi step method is convergent if and only if it is consistent and zero stable.